TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-osprofile-not-allowed-on-existing-specialized-disk.md

 <!--/issueDescription-->

 Possible solutions:<br>

-* Remove *[osProfile](https://docs.microsoft.com/azure/templates/microsoft.compute/virtualmachines#OSProfile)* from your deployment as this is only required if the VHD has been generalized for either.
-[Linux](https://docs.microsoft.com/azure/virtual-machines/linux/create-upload-generic) or [Windows](https://docs.microsoft.com/azure/virtual-machines/windows/capture-image-resource).<br>
+* Remove *[osProfile](https://docs.microsoft.com/azure/templates/microsoft.compute/virtualmachines#OSProfile)* from your deployment as this is only required if the VHD has been generalized for either [Linux](https://docs.microsoft.com/azure/virtual-machines/linux/create-upload-generic) or [Windows](https://docs.microsoft.com/azure/virtual-machines/windows/capture-image-resource).<br>
-* If the image has been , verify that your deployment action is using *"createOption": "fromImage"* and not *"createOption": "Attach"*
+* Verify that your deployment is using *"createOption": "fromImage"* and not *"createOption": "Attach"* if you are provisioning a generalized image.